Master of Nursing: Thesis-based (MN)

 Graduates will contribute to the transfer of new knowledge and skills to improve patient outcomes and develop strengthened leadership capacity to expand and evaluate practice.

 Thesis-based students have a total of four years to complete the program.

 Supporting documentation must be received by the deadline in order for applications to be considered complete and available for faculty to review.

 - Be a Registered Nurse holding a four-year baccalaureate degree, normally in nursing

 - A 3.0 grade point average based on the last 20 half course equivalents

-- Evidence of active nursing registration in Alberta through CARNA—College and Association of Registered Nurses of Alberta
+- Registered Nurses must provide proof of active registration with CARNA - College and Association of Registered Nurses of Alberta

 - Successful completion of one undergraduate half-course in research methodology